 Stephanie's passion lies in saving good women from bad design.
 She is the Director of Design at Smart and member of Femme Den, Smart's design lab focused on the female consumer.
 Her expertise in consumer brand strategy and creation has informed digital and physical experiences targeting the female consumer across numerous industries.

-The January 12th Summit was the first of many Hack for Her opportunities to come.
-Raising awareness of the opportunity and benefits of building experiences that treat women as first-class customers is the first step toward building a large and inclusive community.
-We have more impact when we work together across businesses, universities, cities, and other organizations to provide education and tools to support people in creating female-friendly experiences globally.
+On January 12th we hosted a Hack for Her summit with the goal of raising awareness of the opportunity and benefits of building experiences that treat women as first-class customers is the first step toward building a large and inclusive community.